Risk Warning: Your Capital is at Risk.

-Not long ago, Plus500 was a no-go for US traders.
-The company only offered contracts-for-difference (CFD) trading, and as we know, CFDs are illegal under US Securities Laws.
+Plus500 is one of the biggest online trading firms in the world.
+But it has always been unavailable to US traders.
+The company focuses on contracts-for-difference (CFD) trading, and as we know, CFDs are illegal under US Securities Laws.

-Soon, Plus500 will be bringing options and futures derivatives to the market for US traders.
+Plus500 has now brought futures derivatives to the market for US traders.

-In this guide, we explain how Plus500 will soon be able to operate in the United States, and what products the US branch is set to offer.
+In this guide, we explain how Plus500 operates in the United States under TradeSpider/Plus500Futures, and what products it offers.

 Plus500 Products In The US

-Plus500 is soon to offer two distinct products for US traders.
+Plus500 offers two distinct products for US traders.
 These are: